About us

 Step 4.
 Publish

-We will publish your work in hard copy and e-book versions as desired.
+We will publish your work in hard copy and digital versions as desired.

 Step 5.
 Celebrate

-We will join with you in celebrating your achievement!
+We will join you in celebrating your achievement!

 Step 6.
 Spread the word